Are you dreaming of embarking on an adventure to explore the world but find yourself struggling to save enough money?

 Car rentals are also a major expense.
 It is also one that you need to look into carefully in relation to the fine print and insurances.

-- Before you confirm that insurance option check that your travel insurance policy covers you or even your credit card that you are using to confirm the booking.
+- Before you confirm that insurance option check that your travel insurance policy covers you or even the credit card that you are using to confirm the booking.

 - We also compare the costs in the local currency of the country you are hiring in, it may just work out saving you more money.